 Helix Core and Unreal Engine are critical to the game development process, helping developers building the great games of tomorrow.
 Both are used to innovate, collaborate, and deliver award-winning, immersive experiences.

 Watch the video below to see how you can set up Helix Core with Unreal — and start collaborating better.

-Here’s how Helix Core’s integrations with Unreal work:
+Here’s how Helix Core’s integrations with Unreal Engine work:

-- Unreal Editor integrates with Helix Core.
+- Unreal Editor easily and seamlessly integrates with Helix Core.
 This integration is built and maintained by Epic.